MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Check that the app provides a smooth and seamless user experience, including fast loading times and intuitive navigation.

-## Messaging page:
-> Verify that the messaging page loads quickly and without any errors.

-> Check that the user can send and receive messages without any issues.

-> Ensure that the user can manage their messaging settings and preferences.

-> Verify that the user can access and use messaging features, such as group messaging and file sharing.

 ## Recommendations page:
 > Ensure that the recommendations page loads quickly and without any errors.